-Students challenging themselves by exploring tough questions.
+Students challenging themselves by exploring complex subjects.

 SnoQap Financial is a community of writers that explore topics in economics, political science, and finance, founded and run by college students.
 We hope to foster a greater understanding and encourage curiosity in these topics.